 - 29.1 All provisions of this Memorandum of Understanding shall apply to all full-time permanent employees within the bargaining unit.
 Any employee who works an average of thirty-five hours a week or greater for six months shall be considered a full-time employee. - 29.2 Temporary employees who work for six months at an average of thirty-five hours or more per week, may receive benefits afforded full-time employees, subject to REMIF rules and regulations.
-The City will inform the employee and the union will be advised of the duration of temporary assignments.
+The City will inform the employee, and Local 1245, IBEW will be advised of the duration of temporary assignments. - Regular part-time employees who work an average of 20 hours per week or greater (but less than 35 hours per week) for six months shall be entitled to the following benefits: - a) Accrual of vacation and sick leave: employees who work between 20 and 27 hours will be placed in leave group #4 and earn vacation at 63% of the full-time accrual rate and sick leave shall be earned at the rate of one (1) hour of sick leave for every thirty (3) hours worked and be allowed use of at leave twenty-four (24) hours or three (3) days consistent with the "Healthy Workplace Healthy Family Act of 2014 (AB 1522)"; employees who work between 28 and 35 hours per week will be placed in leave group #5 and earn vacation and sick leave at 87% of the full-time accrual rate. - Sick leave accrual begins on the first day of employment and an employee may use accrued paid sick days beginning on the 90th day of employment.
+(Amended 2017) - b) Holidays: when a holiday falls on a part-time employee's regularly scheduled work day, he/she will receive compensation at the straight-time rate for the number of hours regularly worked. - c) Health and Welfare: employees may enroll in health, dental, vision, and life insurance plans offered to full-time employees.
+Part-time employees shall pay 50% of the premium costs and the City will pay 50%.

-- 29.3 Regular part-time employees who work an average of 20 hours per week or greater (but less than 35 hours per week) for six months shall be entitled to the following benefits: - a) Accrual of vacation and sick leave: employees who work between 20 and 27 hours will be placed in leave group #4 and earn vacation and sick leave at 63% of the full-time accrual rate; employees who work between 28 and 35 hours per week will be placed in leave group #5 and earn vacation and sick leave at 87% of the full-time accrual rate. - b) Holidays: when a holiday falls on a part-time employee's regularly scheduled work day, he/she will receive compensation at the straight-time rate for the number of hours regularly worked. - c) Health and Welfare: employees may enroll in health, dental, vision, and life insurance plans offered to full-time employees.
-Part-time employees shall pay 50% of the premium costs and the City will pay 50%. - 29.4 Part-time employees who are notified of a change in their shift after the end of their immediately preceding shift will be paid time and one-half for the first shift for which late notice was given. - 29.5 The City will not use part-time employees to avoid the use of full-time positions where operational needs indicate that the task would be appropriately performed by a full-time position.
+- 29.4 Part-time employees who are notified of a change in their shift after the end of their immediately preceding shift will be paid time and one-half for the first shift for which late notice was given. - 29.5 The City will not use part-time employees to avoid the use of full-time positions where operational needs indicate that the task would be appropriately performed by a full-time position.
 (Amended 7/1/84) - 29.6 All temporary, part-time and seasonal employees hired to full-time status will be given credit for prior service with the City of Healdsburg for the purpose of incorporating them into the Longevity/Merit Pay Plan.
 Prior service credit for longevity will be applied as follows: - a) Temporary, part-time and seasonal employees hired to full-time status before 7/1/2011 will be given longevity credit to their initial hire date. - b) Temporary, part-time and seasonal employees hired to full-time status on or after 7/1/2011 will be given longevity credit based on total hours worked divided by 2080 hours to determine amount of longevity service credit the employee is eligible for.
 Prior service credit will be used to establish the employee's longevity date.